Knock410/Read-Me-Generator-/README.md

 ## Test Instructions

-You enter the song you want the arragment for and the project will return the arrangement for it
+Answer the questions via terminal

 ## Usage

-This project can be used to educate and inspire artist to try new songs and songs they like
+This project can be used to effieciently generate readme files

 ## Contributing

-fxing typos, writing an in-depth tutorial and answering questions about the project via stack overflow
+Users can test the project and provide feedback

 ## Questions

-If you have any questions about the project you can contact me directly via MasterMaestro@gmail.com.
+If you have any questions about the project you can contact me directly via enoch10evelyn@gmail.com.

-You can find more of my work at [Maestro410](#https://github.com/Maestro410)
+You can find more of my work at [Knock410](#https://github.com/Knock410)